AP Explains: What's changing under new data privacy rules

 A GLOBAL DOUBLE STANDARD

 Some companies are extending at least some EU-style protections to all users.
-But they won't face legal repercussions or fines if they fail to follow through with users outside the EU.
+Among leading tech companies, Microsoft made the strongest promise to offer EU rights to users everywhere.
+However, companies outside the EU won't face legal repercussions or fines if they fail to follow through with users outside the EU.

 So unless the U.S. and other countries adopt privacy rules similar to those in the EU— something that's not likely any time soon — many companies are likely to maintain double privacy standards.